-2. The user must click the [Review photos] button.
+1. The user must click the [Review photos] button.

-3. The user will be shown a photo that requires approval.
-For partner (individual) staff they will see photos of students at their institution only.
-Partner admin (all) staff will see the photos of students at all/any partner institution.
+- The user will be shown a photo that requires approval.
+For Partner Institution (individual) staff they will see photos of students at their institution only.
+Partner Institution admin (all) staff will see the photos of students at all/any Partner Institution. - 3.
+The user can choose to approve or reject the photo by clicking the relevant button.

-- 4. The user can choose to approve or reject the photo by clicking the relevant button. - 5.
-Guidance on what can't be approved is below:
+4. Guidance on what can't be approved.